niklaushirt/cp4waiops-training/content/Installing Training resources/install_aimanager_02.md

 weight: 43
 ---

-# Check  Training Resources are ready
+# Check if all Training Resources have been installed and are are ready

 {{< hint type=warning  title="Warning" >}}